synapticloop/panl/README.md

   - Updated both the `panl.properties`  file and `<panl_collection_url>.panl.properties` template files and merged them with the associated sample files.
+  - No longer request the unique key from Solr as a facet field unless it is specifically requested in the Panl LPSE URL path (this reduces the payload that is returned from Solr)
+  - Added `panl.lpse.ignore` replacement key in the template to automatically add in the Solr uniqueKey field.
+  - Minor error outputting formatting changes

 - **Documentation Update**
   - Rewrote documentation to be a little clearer and removed extraneous information
+  - Added in missed `panl.uniquekey.<lpse_code>` to the documentation

 `!!
 The included PDF contains over **600** pages of documentation for every part of the Panl server. !!`